 According to the American College of Sports Medicine, children who are involved in non-competitive sports have higher overall levels of physical activity.
 Mini-Nastics offers opportunities for children to engage in positive physically active play.

 The 2013 Active Healthy Kids Canada Report States:

 The 2010 report From Playpen to Playground by Dr. Jeffery Trawick-Smith Reports:

 The Canadian Society of Exercise Physiology in 2013 states:

 Our mission is to help young children become, and stay, physically active by providing programs that keep the focus on fun-filled interactive classes.
 Through the provision of healthy physical, emotional and social development, and under the guidance of certified educators and instructors, Mini-Nastics will provide a safe place for children to play and be active.

-Jason is entering his 10th year working in camps, 7th year as a Certified Teacher and 4th as owner of Mini-Nastics.
+Jason is entering his 5th year as owner of

 Jason's experience with children dates back to 2003 and he has served all kinds of roles including, Camp Counselor, Trip Supervisor, Volunteer, Primary / Junior Classroom teacher, Athletic Director and Coach.

 Jason graduated Brock University in 2007 with an Honours Degree in Sport Management.